 - Include coursework that is sufficient in academic breadth/depth.

-Once the Dean of Graduate Studies approves your application and you have been admitted to candidacy, you are required to continuously register for dissertation or treatise.
-Your first semester in candidacy is _99R; for all semesters after the first, you must register for _99W.
+Once the Dean of Graduate Studies approves your application and you have been admitted to candidacy, you are required to continuously register for the dissertation course (_99W) or treatise course beginning the next long semester.
 (Music majors and treatise option students should check with their graduate adviser for registration requirements.)
 The Graduate School regularly reviews and approves candidacy applications during the first half of semesters, but applications submitted after the halfway point may not be reviewed immediately or in time for pre-registration.
-If you will be applying for candidacy later in the semester and want to sign up for the required _99R course the following semester it is suggested you pre-register for a placeholder course of the equivalent hours until your application is reviewed and approved.
+If you will be applying for candidacy later in the semester and want to sign up for the required _99W course the following semester it is suggested you pre-register for a placeholder course of the equivalent hours until your application is reviewed and approved.
 If you advance to candidacy after the 12th class day you are not required to enroll in the _99W course until the next long semester, after which point you must remain continuously enrolled in dissertation hours until graduation.